gumonet/docker-apache-stack/readme.md

-# Generate a LAMP stack to develop using Docker and Docker compose
+# LAMP stack to develop using Docker

 ## Installation
 1. Clone repo